Pharmgroup:

 Overdose

-Treatment: Mild hypoglycemia can be treated by the patient himself by taking sugar or carbohydrate-rich foods.
-Therefore, it is recommended that diabetics carry sugar, candy, cookies, or sweet fruit juice with them at all times.
+Treatment: the patient can eliminate mild hypoglycemia himself by ingesting sugar or carbohydrate-rich foods.
+Therefore, patients with diabetes are recommended to constantly carry sugar, sweets, cookies or sweet fruit juice with them.

-In severe cases, if the patient loses consciousness, a 40% solution of dextrose is administered intravenously; intramuscularly, subcutaneously, intravenously – glucagon.
-After recovery of consciousness, the patient is advised to take a meal rich in carbohydrates to prevent the recurrence of hypoglycemia.
+In severe cases, when the patient loses consciousness, a 40% dextrose solution is administered intravenously; intramuscularly, subcutaneously, intravenously – glucagon.
+After regaining consciousness, the patient is advised to eat a meal rich in carbohydrates to prevent the recurrence of hypoglycemia.

 ---|---|